appcircleio/appcircle-docusaurus/docs/publish-module/index.md

 ## Publish Variables

-Variables can be defined in this section to be used in the related flow for submissions to the store.
-To use these defined variables, it will be necessary to select them from the "Publish Settings" section.
+Variables, similar to the [environment variables](../environment-variables/index.md) in build, can be defined in this section to be used specifically in the publish flow for store submissions.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/publish-variables.png' />

+To use these defined variables, it will be necessary to select them from the [Publish Settings](#publish-settings).

 ## Adding an Application Version Manually